 On October 10, 2016, the Company's wholly-owned subsidiary, Western State Design, entered into a lease agreement pursuant to which it leases 17,600 square feet of warehouse and office space from an affiliate of Dennis Mack, a director and employee of the Company, and Tom Marks, Executive Vice President, Business Development and President of the West Region of the Company.
 The lease had an initial term of five years and provides for two successive three-year renewal terms at the option of the Company.
 Monthly base rental payments were \$12,000 during the initial term of the lease.
-The Company exercised its option to renew the lease for the first three-year renewal term.
-Base rent for the first renewal term is \$19,000 per month.
+The Company exercised its option to renew the lease for the first three-year renewal term, which commenced in October 2021.
+Base rent for the first renewal term was \$19,000 per month.
+The Company intends to renew the lease for the second renewal term and is evaluating the market rate to establish the base rent for the second renewal term.
 In addition to base rent, Western State Design is responsible under the lease for costs related to real estate taxes, utilities, maintenance, repairs and insurance.
-Payments under this lease totaled approximately \$114,000 during each of the six months ended December 31, 2023 and 2022, and \$57,000 during each of the three months ended December 31, 2023 and 2022.
+Payments under this lease totaled approximately \$57,000 during each of the three months ended September 30, 2024 and 2023.